Public domain film: Australia

+India

+Pursuant to the Indian Copyright Act of 1957, films in India are protected for a duration of 60 years from the date of their first publication.

+Iran

+Pursuant to the Act on Protection of Authors, Composers and Artists Rights of 1970, films in Iran are protected for a duration of 30 years from the date of their first publication.

 Japan

 In 2004, Japan extended its copyright protection of films from 50 years to 70 years.
 However, films released before 1971 remain under copyright until 38 years after the director dies.

 In July 2006, following a lawsuit from Paramount Pictures, the Tokyo District Court ruled that films released before 1954 were in the Japanese public domain.

 In 2008, following a lawsuit from Toho over the distribution of Akira Kurosawa's films, the Intellectual Property High Court ruled that films released before 1971 would have their copyrights restored if the director died less than 38 years ago.

+Sudan

+Pursuant to the Copyright and Neighboring Rights Protection Act, 1996, films in Sudan are protected for a duration of 25 years from the date of their first publication.